 Besides a great dough recipe, the best pizza is made in the hottest oven possible, most commercial ovens used at pizza restaurants heat up 700-800ish degrees F .

 When you cook pizza at the right temperature, the crust gets the correct amount of crispy texture, without being brittle or dry.
 Hot ovens also mean that your pizza stone inside stays hot consistently, and retains heat so each pizza will literally take 5 minutes to make.

-Through trial and error, having zone dividers on the grill was a significant piece of the success puzzle.
-While the two burners on the left side of the grill were responsible for cooking the crust, the right side of the grill could be off, so I could move the pizza to the top cooking rack, close the lid, and let it finish “baking” without burning the crust.
+Through trial and error, having zone dividers on the grill was a significant piece of the puzzle.
+While the two burners on the left side of the grill were responsible for cooking the crust, the right side of the grill was off so I could move the pizza to the top cooking rack, close the lid, and let it finish “baking” without burning the crust.